-Preparation is the key when painting on any surface.
-Applying bottom paint for boats is not the cleanest of jobs, but it really simple to do.
+Preparation is key when painting on any surface.
+Applying bottom paint is not the cleanest of jobs, but it is really simple to do.
 Below you will find the exact steps to insure a good bottom paint job, whether you have a new boat, or a boat that has existing bottom paint on it.

-Bottom Paint for Boats Preparation on Bare Fiberglass When painting a bare fiberglass / gel coat hull for the first time, it is extremely important that all contaminants such as grease, oil, wax, salt, or other foreign material are completed removed prior to sanding or application of a Sea Hawk System.
+When painting a bare fiberglass gel coat hull for the first time, it is extremely important that all contaminants such as grease, oil, wax, salt, or other foreign material are completed removed prior to sanding or application of a Sea Hawk System.
 Scrub the surface with a detergent soap and stiff bristle brush.

 A. Clean and de-wax fiberglass hull withS-80 Wax N’ Grease Killer solvent based dewax.
 Saturate cheeseclothrag and wipe thoroughly to remove any cleaner and contaminants.
 Be sure to remove any residue before it dries and change rags frequently to insure contaminants are completely removed.

 B. Apply S-90 De-Wax Etch & Cleaner with a maroon 3M Scotch-Brite® pad scrubbing thoroughly.
 Do not allow cleaner to dry on the surface and remove by flushing with water.Rinse entire surface with water and check for any beadingon the surface which will indicate that wax is still present.
 If necessary repeat step 2 again until the surface is contaminant-free.
 Choose your system below.

 Apply Bottom Paint

 Apply a minimum of two coats of Sea Hawk bottom paint.
 Allow 3 to 6 hours between coats and a minimum overnight dry before launching.
 See the specific Technical Data Sheet for the bottom paint you are using.
 Some bottom paint may require more than 2 coats.